-In the raw or seawater systems, each baitwell seawater pump is mounted to a seacock on a thru-hull fitting located in the aft systems compartment bilge.
-The water system pressure pump is connected to an auxiliary supply fitting at the base of the aft baitwell pump.
-Always make sure all valves are open before attempting to operate any component of the raw water system.
+In the raw or seawater system, the baitwell seawater pump is mounted to a seacock on a thru-hull fitting located in the aft systems compartment bilge.
+The raw water washdown pump is connected to an auxiliary supply fitting at the base of the baitwell pump.
+Always make sure all valve is open before attempting to operate any component of the raw water system.